 Carefully decide when to visit

-The good news is that you can visit Israel year round – there won’t be anything to stop you from doing that, at least.
-But keep in mind that different seasons bring in different experiences.
+You can visit Israel year round – there won’t be anything to stop you from doing that, at least.
+Different seasons bring in different experiences.
 Furthermore, albeit being a small country (you can drive all the way from the border with Lebanon to Eilat in the Red Sea in 6 hours), there are various climates and environments (including deserts and mountains).

-Temperatures can get unbearably hot in the summer months, especially between June and September; but on the other hand those are the best months to enjoy the Mediterranean beaches.
-Spring and Fall are great if you want to hike or just tour around; the winter months bring in a lot of rain (I am pretty sure it rained for a solid month when I was there between December and January), but that means snow in the highlands in case you want to go skiing.
+Temperatures can get unbearably hot in the summer months, especially between June and September – the best months to enjoy the Mediterranean beaches.
+Spring and Fall are great if you want to hike; winter brings a lot of rain, and snow in the highlands in case you want to go skiing.

-Another thing to consider is the religious holidays, because accommodation books up much faster then, and prices will inevitably rise.
+Another thing to consider is the religious holidays: accommodation books up much faster then, and prices will inevitably rise.

-Christmas is hardly a thing in Israel – celebrated only by the Christian communities – but it is high season because people from the rest of the world will have time to travel.
-On the other hand, Jewish holidays such as Pesach (Easter) or Roshashana (Jewish New Year) in September are huge, with lots of Israeli taking this as an opportunity to travel outside the country or to go camping and explore their backyard.
+Christmas is only celebrated by the Christian communities – but it is high season because people from the rest of the world will have time to travel.
+Jewish holidays such as Pesach (Easter) or Roshashana (Jewish New Year) in September are huge, with most Israeli traveling outside the country or camping and exploring their backyard.

 Check out your passport or visa requirements

-Among my tips for traveling to Israel, I recommend to check out that your passport meets the minimum requirements to enter the country.
-You will need to make sure that it is valid for a period of at least 6 months from your time of intended travel.
+Make sure that your passport meets the minimum requirements to enter the country.
+It has to be valid for a period of at least 6 months from your time of intended travel.

-If you are traveling from the United States, Canada, Australia, United Kingdom or any European Union countries, you won’t need a visa to enter Israel.
+If you are traveling from the United States, Canada, Australia, United Kingdom or any European Union countries, you won’t need a visa.
 On the other hand, if you are a citizen of an Arab country, chances are you will need to apply for a visa even before booking a flight – double check that!

 Keep the blue paper slip you receive at the airport

-If you like the idea of collecting stamps on your passport, you may be disappointed by this: Israel doesn’t stamp passports anymore.
-In fact, it hasn’t been doing that for quite a few years now.
-Try to look at this the other way around though: there are many countries that may give you a hard time if they see a stamp from Israel on your passport, so this is really handy.
+Israel hasn’t been stamping passports for quite a few years now, which is actually good news as there are many countries that may give you a hard time if they see a stamp from Israel on your passport.

-Since Israeli border control won’t stamp your passport, you will be given a small blue paper slip (like the one in the photo above) with a grainy photo, and your passport number (I obviously edited mine out of the photo) and date of entry.
-That really is the only proof that you have entered the country legally – so, one of the tips for traveling to Israel is not to lose it!
+Instead, you will be given a small blue paper slip (like the one in the photo above) with a grainy photo, and your passport number and date of entry.
+That really is the only proof that you have entered the country legally – so, do not to lose it!
 You won’t really be asked for it (I was only asked when entering back Israeli territory after visiting Palestine), and once leaving you will be handed a similar paper slip, but in pink.
 You will need the blue card also for VAT refund claims.

 Don’t be afraid of airport security

-Israeli airport security has to be the most thorough one you can think of – in other words, annoying.
+Israeli airport security has to be the most thorough you can think of – in other words, annoying.
 Or it really can be nothing.
 It really all depends on the stamps on your passport, your age, and whether you are traveling alone or in a group.
-If you are a solo traveler, male or female, between 18 and 45 and have stamps from countries such as Egypt, Jordan, Morocco (even though they do have diplomatic relationships with Israel) security will take significantly longer, whether on the way in (you will be questions before even checking in your bags) or out.
-I only know too well!
+If you are a solo traveler, male or female, between 18 and 45 and have stamps from countries such as Egypt, Jordan, Morocco (even though they do have diplomatic relationships with Israel) security will take significantly longer, especially on the way out.

-If you happen to have a stamp from Iran, tough luck: you may be questioned for hours; required to strip down to your underwear; your phone or computer will have to go through a check as well.
-My friend went through the entire ordeal.
+If you happen to have a stamp from Iran, tough luck: you may be questioned for hours and your phone or computer will have to go through a check as well.

-I have been through the process many times (in fact, every time I travel to Israel), so here are a few tips for traveling to Israel starting from security checks:
+I have been through the process many times (in fact, every time I travel to Israel), so here are a few tips:

-- Be patient – if you look nervous, stressed, angry, that will only arouse the curiosity of the guards and the process will end up taking even longer.
+- Be patient – if you look nervous, stressed, angry, that will only arouse the curiosity of the guards and the process will take even longer.

-- Always state the truth – if you end up being caught in a lie, the questions will be endless.
+- Always state the truth – if you are caught in a lie, the questions will be endless.

-- Be friendly – remember that airport guards are only doing their job.
+- Be friendly – airport guards are only doing their job.

 It’s a safe country to visit – even for solo female travelers

-The short answer to the question is YES!
-In fact, I think it is one of the safest countries I have ever visited, in general but even more so as a solo female traveler.
+Israel is one of the safest countries you can travel to – in general but even more so for solo female travelers.
 People are generally very respectful of travelers; usually up for a chat and very friendly.

 Having said so, there is no denying that this is a country with many tensions – but not to the extent that international news like to portray.
-My tips for traveling to Israel in this case is to use the typical precautionary measures: read your country travel advisory before flying (this is the one for US citizens); keep your wits about when walking down the street or in public places; get used to going through security at bus and train stations; avoid protests in the West Bank or on the border with Gaza.
+Use the typical precautionary measures: read your country travel advisory before flying (this is the one for US citizens); keep your wits about when walking down the street or in public places; get used to going through security at bus and train stations; avoid protests in the West Bank or on the border with Gaza.

 Soldiers are everywhere

-All Israelis – both males and females – have to serve in the army for a period of up to three years, from the age of 18.
-One of the most common sights is that on soldiers roaming the streets of the city, using public transportation, carrying a rifle and being actually very blasé about it.
-Indeed, soldiers are required to learn how to use them.
+All Israelis – men and women – have to serve in the army for a period of up to three years, from the age of 18.
+One of the most common sights is that of soldiers roaming the streets of the city, using public transportation, carrying a rifle and being actually very blasé about it.
 But that’s about it.

-One of the important tips for traveling to Israel is to pack wisely.
-As a general rule of thumb, make sure to break comfortable shoes, as you will likely be walking a lot.
-Pack a swimsuit no matter the season, because chances are there will be a beach to enjoy (definitely, if you visit in the summer) or at least the Dead Sea, where it is hot year round.
+One of the most important tips for traveling to Israel is to pack wisely.
+Bring comfortable shoes, as you will likely be walking a lot.
+Pack a swimsuit no matter the season, because chances are there will be a beach to enjoy wither in the Mediterranean, the Red Sea or the Dead Sea.

-However, remember that modest clothing is necessary when entering religious sites – which is likely the case if you are planning on visiting Jerusalem – and even more so if you visit certain neighborhoods.
+Modest clothing is necessary when entering the religious sites in Jerusalem – and even more so if you visit Orthodox neighborhoods.
 For example, if you plan on joining this guided tour of the Ultra-Orthodox neighborhood in Jerusalem you will need to be covered pretty much from head to toe.
-If you are a woman, you will have to wear long pants or a skirt that covers your knees, and cover your chest and shoulders – and likely your hair in some sites.
+If you are a woman, wear long pants or a skirt that covers your knees, and cover your chest and shoulders – and likely your hair in some sites.
 Men won’t be allowed to wear shorts or tank tops.

 It is very gay friendly

 Israel is one of the most gay friendly countries in the world.
-In fact, one of my tips for traveling to Israel, especially for the LGBTQI readers here, is to visit during pride week.
-Pride in Tel Aviv truly is something else, with an enormous parade with lots of music, dancing, friendship.
+In fact, I recommend visiting during pride week.
+Pride in Tel Aviv truly is something else, with an enormous parade and lots of music, dancing, friendship.